Crossing Margins: Intersectional Users' Ethical Concerns about Software

 \section{Introduction}

 Software applications play a substantial role in shaping how individuals communicate, work, and engage with the world, influencing nearly every aspect of daily life.
-Prior research indicates that user feedback for software applications is predominantly provided by middle-aged men~\cite{tizard2022voice}, and that feedback exhibits significant variation based on demographic factors~\cite{fischer2021does}.
-This demographic skew could lead to a lack of critical insights on the preferences and needs of a broader, more diverse user base during software design and evolution.
-The latter disproportionately affects \textit{intersectional} communities—those individuals who belong to multiple marginalized groups~\cite{buolamwini2018gender, costanza2020design} (e.g., Black women are marginalized via race \textit{and} gender and thus have unique experiences that Black men and white women do not have).
-The implications of neglecting intersectional communities are particularly severe, posing significant legal and financial risks to software companies due to the tangible harm they inflict on users and society.
-Notable cases include legal actions against Meta for alleged housing discrimination and the facilitation of hate speech that incited violence~\cite{Benner_Thrush_Isaac_2019, Biron_2022, Clayton_2021, Thorbecke_2020, Whitcomb_2017}.
+Because software is continually updated in response to user needs and reported issues, feedback plays a critical role in shaping the direction of its design, functionality, and inclusivity.
+Prior research indicates that \textbf{user feedback} for software applications is predominantly provided by middle-aged men~\citep{tizard2022voice}, and that feedback exhibits significant variation based on demographic factors~\citep{fischer2021does}.
+This demographic skew means that the values, needs, and harms experienced by a broader, more diverse user base, particularly multiply marginalized or \textit{intersectional} users, are often excluded from the design and evolution of software systems.

-Historically, the voices of intersectional communities have been marginalized~\cite{crenshaw2013demarginalizing, crenshaw2013mapping}, often excluded from both academic research and industry practices in software engineering.
-This systemic exclusion results in a lack of representation and consideration of the unique challenges faced by these populations, leading to software products that not only fail to meet their needs but may also exacerbate existing social inequalities.

-A prime example of this is the pervasive issue of algorithmic bias, where intersectional communities experience disproportionately adverse outcomes.
-For instance, gender recognition systems have demonstrated significant inaccuracies in identifying darker-skinned women compared to their lighter-skinned and male counterparts, with error rates 20-35\% higher for darker-skinned women~\cite{buolamwini2018gender}.
-Such biases can lead to real-world negative consequences as this technology is employed in law enforcement surveillance, airport passenger verification, and employment and housing decisions~\cite{spotlight, oliver}.
-Similarly, generative language models tend to produce stereotypical and less diverse occupational predictions for women, particularly those at the intersections of race, sexuality, and gender identity~\cite{kirk2021bias}.